Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 Al Horford Insights vs. the 76ers

-- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's attempts from beyond the arc.
+- He's knocked down 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.

-- Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.
+- Horford's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Giving up 110.9 points per game, the 76ers are the third-ranked team in the league on defense.
+- On defense, the 76ers have conceded 110.9 points per game, which is third-best in the league.

-- The 76ers are the second-ranked squad in the NBA, allowing 41.2 rebounds per contest.
+- On the boards, the 76ers are ranked second in the league, conceding 41.2 rebounds per contest.

-- Allowing 24.2 assists per game, the 76ers are the sixth-ranked squad in the NBA.
+- The 76ers concede 24.2 assists per game, sixth-ranked in the NBA.

 Al Horford vs. the 76ers